Retailer results so far show people are going out, spending - WTMJ

 For now, traditional retailers’ results are keeping investors optimistic.

-At Walmart, sales at stores opened at least a year rose 6%, slowing from the 8.6% increase during the fiscal fourth quarter but better than last year’s 10% spike.
+At Walmart, sales at stores opened at least a year rose 6%, slowing from the 8.6% increase during the fiscal fourth quarter and on top of last year’s 10% spike.
 The company, based in Bentonville, Arkansas, also said that transactions in its stores were up for the first time in a year.
 Walmart’s online sales rose 37%, down from 69% during the fourth quarter.

 Walmart bumped up spending by $14 billion to speed up its distribution network, and in February said it would raise its average hourly wage to more than $15 per hour, a $1 increase.
 Amazon and Target have already increased hourly wages to $15 for all workers.